API-market/apimarket-serverapi-helloworld/README.md

 ## To test API using ORE blockchain

 The API must be published on the ORE Blockchain.
 Provide the requested information to the Aikon team.
-You'll then be able to test using the example client code and a config file that you'll donwload for your api from the api.market website
+You'll then be able to test using the example client code and a config file that you'll download for your api from the api.market website

 ## Notes